anothertechs/anothertechs/src/blogs/crypto/shooting-star/index.md

 - **Trade Entry**: Confirm that the prior trend is an active bullish trend before entering a shooting star trade.

-- **Stop Loss**: When trading the shooting star candle pattern, you should always strive to place a stop-loss order.
+- **Stop Loss**: When trading the shooting star candlestick pattern, you should always strive to place a stop-loss order.

 - **Profit**: For this trade, the price goal should be equivalent to the size of the shooting star pattern.